chevereto/v4-docs/introduction/get-started/welcome.md

 ::: tip <i>A word from the author</i>
 This is the fourth major release for Chevereto.
 For this one I wanted to re-build Chevereto from the ground up to provide refreshing new features, improvements and above all: Endless customizations.

 If you are new to Chevereto welcome aboard and enjoy the ride.
-If you already know about Chevereto, welcome back!
+If you already know about Chevereto, [welcome back](../returning-users/welcome-back.md)!

 — [Rodolfo Berrios](https://rodolfoberrios.com)
 :::

 ## What is Chevereto?

 Chevereto is a self-hosted multi-user, full-featured media hosting solution.
-It can be used to create a myriad of applications or to empower existing systems, all around the concept of users hosting media content.
+It can be used to create a myriad of applications or to empower existing systems, all around the concept of users hosting and interacting with media content.

-## Use
+## Use cases

-Chevereto default use case is as a media hosting service, and it can be easily extended to do more than that.
+Chevereto default use case is as a media hosting service, but it can be easily extended to do more than that.
 The API is fully pluggable and the system is modular, you can implement it progressively in any project.
+Chevereto could be used to build your store's gallery, a client porfolio, manage thousand of media assets and more.

-From a simple media gallery up to end-users monetizing their content each-other, Chevereto can leverage all the load of the _media sharing layer_ for your project.
+From a simple media gallery up to end-users interacting with each-other, Chevereto can leverage all the load of the media sharing layer for your project.

 ## Core Concepts